 What if your nervous system doesn’t react quickly?
 A slow reaction time may also be a sign of a general slow-down in how your body functions and, indirectly a marker of future mortality/longevity.

 Want to test your own reaction time?
 Here’s a link to a site where you can measure it:

-Don’t get hung up on the results.
+Don’t get too hung up on the results.
 A variety of factors can affect your reaction time – age, how much tired you are, how much caffeine you’ve had, medications etc.

 Longevity Benefits: Lifestyle Habits That Help You Live Longer

-If we can encourage you to do a few things to improve your health it would be strength train, do exercise that gets your heart rate up several times a week and eliminate sugar and most processed foods from your diet.
+If we can encourage you to do a few things to improve your health it would be strength train, do exercise that gets your heart rate up several times a week and purge sugar and most processed foods from your diet.

 PLOS One.
-“Reaction Time and Mortality from the Major Causes of Death: The NHANES-III Study” (Jan, 2014)
+“Reaction Time and Mortality from the Major Causes of Death: The NHANES-III Study”